apooniajjn/oci_cs_devimage/README.md

 # Oracle Cloud Infrastructure Cloud Shell - Deploy a Market Place image
 Using OCI Cloud Shell and OCI CLI a to create an Oracle Cloud Developer Image.
-Note that all the output variables are abfuscated for security reasons.
+Note that all the output variables are obfuscated for security reasons.

 ## Create SSH keys
 As we are deploying a VM and need access to the VM we need SSH keys and there are three options tht can be used